June through September – First Saturday Evenings 530pm

 ALL KIDS UNDER 12 ARE FREE!

-No dogs allowed during special events.
+No pets allowed during special events.

 Spend your summer evenings enjoying live music performed on the Arboretum stage under the cool pines and with the San Francisco Peaks as a stunning backdrop.
 The popular Summer Concert Series features a wide variety of world-music performances on warm summer Saturday evenings in Flagstaff and is enjoyed by children and adults of all ages.